-transmitting/receiving Maritime Safety Information (MSI): performed by HF, NAVTEX stations or Inmarsat networkany area in any area.
+transmitting/receiving Maritime Safety Information (MSI): performed by HF, NAVTEX stations or through Inmarsat services according to availability in the areas in which a vessel will be sailing.

-In everyship, there is (SOLAS Chapter IV Rule 7):):
+SOLAS convention SOLAS Chapter IV, regulation 7, defines the basic equipment fit for any ship subject to the Convention thus:

 VHF equipment for transmitting/receiving distress/alert/safety signals;

-Receiver of MSI from NAVTEX broadcast services (if NAVTEX stations cover a part or the whole path of the vessel);
+Receiver of MSI from NAVTEX broadcast services (if a defined NAVTEX station service area covers a part or the whole path of the vessel);

-EPIRB satellite emergency position-indicating beacon.
+EPIRB satellite emergency position-indicating beacon operating through the COSPAS-SARSAT system.

-Concerning the MSI, SOLAS IV, 7.5 stated that NAVTEX should be the prime source of MSI.
-If no NAVTEX is available, Inmarsat Enhanced Group Calling System (EGC) should be used; only in cases where EGC is not available may the ship be granted an exemption to useHF MSI direct-printing telegraphy maritime safety information where it is provided and such equipment is fitted.
+Concerning MSI functionality, SOLAS Chapter IV, regulation 7, requires that outside atheservice area, Inmarsat Enhanced Group Calling System (EGC) be used.
+Only in those cases where a NAVTEX service is not available.
+Moreover, only in those cases where an EGC service is also not available may a ship be granted an exemption to use instead HF direct-printing telegraphy for the reception of MSI..

-Concerning the capability to transmitting/receiving distress/alert/safety signals, Regulations 8, 9, 10, 11 (of the SOLAS Convention) provide the requirement for radio equipment on the vessel when this one navigates on a given (set of) Area(s) A1, A2, A3 and A4, not applied for MSI purpose.
-For example, in area A1, SOLAS Chapter IV Rule 8 applies with its five subsections requirements in addition to those in regulation 7 which are to be met.
+Concerning the capability to transmit or receive distress/alert/safety signals, Regulations 8, 9, 10, 11 (of the SOLAS Convention) go on to provide the specific requirements for radio equipment on vessels when sailing through sailing through a given combination of Sea Area(s) A1, A2, A3 and A4.
+For example, in area A1, SOLAS Chapter IVapplies regulation 8, with its five subsection requirements, in addition to those of regulation 7.
 It should be noted that:

-these subsections are coupled by an “or” which means that there are five solutions of radio-equipment to initiate a distress alert and the selection of means is up to the ship,not to the flag-, coast of port-state,
+these subsections are coupled by an “or” which means that there are five solutions of radio-equipment to initiate a distress alert, including by use of MES Inmarsat terminals, and the selection of means is up to the ship or flag -state to determine, not the coastorstateor - or port-state,

-two of these five possibilities are already listed under Regulation 7 (mandatory for installation): 406 MHz EPIRB and VHF radio using DSC;
+two of these five possibilities are already listed under Regulation 7 (mandatory for installation): 406 MHz COSPAS-SARSAT EPIRB and VHF radio using DSC;

-the existence Sea Areas A1 and A2 depends on the coast state taking on the corresponding obligations under SOLAS.
-TheThe service areas are available in the GMDSS Master Data;there may be some places inin theCEPT coastline where the availability of MSI through Navtex stations is not guaranteedguaranteed.
+the declaration of of Sea Areas A1 and A2 is a matter for those coast states taking on the corresponding obligations under SOLAS to determine; alternatively, coast states may decide to exercise their prerogative to declare their coastal areas to be part of Sea Area A3, in which case rescue authority support will primarily be through satellite communications (NB: the declared service areas are available in the GMDSS Plan);MasterPlan;

+Within the framework of SOLAS it is assumed that the L-Band Resources as well as HF are fully available within their defined service area.
+Appropriate means are to be identified how to inform member states and mariners that a predefined area within the GMDSS Service area of L-Band Inmarsat Systems is not available due to interference.

+there areare areas along the coastlines of CEPT countries where MSI through NAVTEX stations is either not available or not available.

 Other issues related to this section are covered in Annex 1.

-Situation for inland waterways

-In the CEPT countries, the regulation within inland waterways indicates that for the Inland locations there is:

-a required usage of VHF communications for countries having signed the Arrangement RAINWAT (http://www.rainwat.bipt.be/arrangement);

-a required usage of radio communications compliant with AIS system for countries in the European Union based on the Directive 2005/44/EC, noting that AIS system protocol is only compatible with VHF maritime mobile band, as indicated in RAINWAT arrangement (Chapter 1, Article 1, SectionSectionSectionSectionSectionSectionSectionS C).

-This means that for some countries in EU and for countries having signed the RAINWAT arrangement, VHF must beused for inland locations where the SOLAS convention is not defined.
-Hence administrations will need to consider whether or not there is a need to provide additional protection to MSS terminals in inland waterways in those countries.

-Other arrangements may apply for other countries that are not party to the RAINWAT Arrangement or in the EU and individual administrations could decide at national level to provide protection to L-band MSS at locations that include some inland waterways.
+MES Inmarsat terminals are used to support maritime operations at sea, in some cases to meet mandatory requirements in coastal areas.

+A general consideration is that for ships at any point along their voyage, including coastal aeras, port approaches and inland waterwaysharmonised use, an L-band MES capable of establishing communications safer navigation for Regional on the Radiocommunication Service for Inland Waterways ()with a RCC using GMDSS protocols constitutes a valid means of conducting for distress communications [11][10] sectionis ,, whatever the circumstances.
+In addition, Inmarsat terminals need to be continuously available for LRIT and SSAS communications.

-Testing at seaport
+Testing at seaports